tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 exoplanet characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

-The **only** science topic that Guest Investigators are not permitted to propose is work which directly reproduces the [primary science of the mission](science.html).
-Explicitly, this restriction is limited to investigations whose aim is to detect planets smaller than 4 earth-radii orbiting stars that are on the [Candidate Target List](observing-technical.html#candidate-target-list).
+The primary purpose of the TESS Guest Investigator Program is to enhance and maximize the science return from TESS.
+The program facilitates and supports both 2-minute cadence observations with TESS and research undertaken with the FFIs.
+Any area of astrophysics may be proposed.
+However proposals to detect planet transits within the 2-minute cadence data of  the one hundred thousand (100,000) top-prioritized, southern hemisphere [Candidate Target List](observing-technical.html#candidate-target-list) (version 5.0) targets are not solicited, and will be considered non-compliant.
+No restrictions are imposed on science using the full-frame image data.
+Proposals for exoplanet detection and characterization using full frame image data are encouraged.

 Proposals may utilized either the 2-minute cadence, the full-frame image data, or both.
 All science proposals must be compelling and carefully justified scientifically and technically.

-The TESS GI program is specific to the case of science requiring new observations.
-Funding for archival science is instead provided through the Astrophysics Data Analysis Program ([ADAP](https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={9B644CB9-C0A8-8F23-DE92-FA3837D2F0BD}&path=init)).
-All proposals to TESS calls therefore must justify the need for new observational data within their program.
-However, we welcome proposals that build upon data already collected and programs requiring more data to enhance or complete investigations.

-Any software developed with TESS GI funds must add value to the TESS science community, be free and open source, with the source code made publicly available.
-Any ground-based follow-up data collected through TESS GI funding support must be made publicly available in a timely fashion on a public data archive such as MAST.
-Any supporting exoplanet data should be archived through the NASA Exoplanet Science Institute (NExScI)--- NASA’s repository for supporting exoplanet data.
+The scientific justification of a GI proposal should focus on a compelling science investigation, that requires the collection of new TESS data to succeed.
+The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
+The proposal may include limited theoretical components, limited ground-based follow-up, software development and/or data simulation that strengthens the proposal.
+At least 70% of the work effort should be focused on exploiting TESS data products.
+Proposed investigations that are otherwise dominated in effort by theory, ground-based observing, or archival data analysis will be non-compliant.
+The ROSES solicitation provides alternative opportunities to exploit or support the TESS mission in these areas:

+* Investigations dominated by theoretical effort should respond to the Appendix D.4 Astrophysics Theory Program (ATP) solicitation, or Appendix E.3 the Exoplanet Research Program (XRP).
+* Investigations dominated by archival data analysis effort should respond to the Appendix D.2 Astrophysics Data Archive Program (ADAP) solicitation.
+* Investigations dominated by ground-based data collection and/or analysis efforts should respond to the Appendix E.3 the Exoplanet Research Program (XRP), or the NSF Astronomy and Astrophysics Research Grants Program (AAG).

 Proposals must clearly describe the plans to make any new software or supporting data publicly available.
+Software developed with TESS GI funds must add value to the TESS science community, be free and open source.
+Exoplanet-related ground-based follow-up data collected through TESS GI funding support must be made publicly available in a timely fashion at  the NASA Exoplanet Science Institute (NExScI) [ExoFOP service](https://exofop.ipac.caltech.edu) - NASA’s repository for supporting exoplanet data.
+Supporting data for non-exoplanet science should be archived through a public data archive service such as the [Mikulski Archive at Space Telescope](http://archive.stsci.edu/hlsp/) (MAST) higher level data product service.

 ### Evaluation criteria